 Why Study Entrepreneurship in Philadelphia?

-According to the U.S. Small Business Administration, there are over 1.1 million small businesses in the state of Pennsylvania, making it a popular place to start a business.
+According to Pennsylvania Business, there are over 1.1 million small businesses in the state of Pennsylvania, making it a popular place to start a business.
 Philadelphia is in close proximity to New York City and Washington D.C., offering convenient access to network with larger businesses without a long commute.
 Additionally, Philadelphia is more affordable than New York City, Washington D.C., Boston and other comparable cities, making it a manageable place to start a business without expensive overhead.

 Saint Joseph’s University offers an accelerated bachelor’s/master’s program that allows current undergraduate students in entrepreneurship to start earning their MBA or Master of Science in organization development and leadership during their senior year.
 This model enables you to complete your undergraduate and graduate work in just five years, instead of the traditional six or seven.
 Combining your bachelor’s with a master’s degree can help you save time and money.